This script shall give you a basic idea of a simple hydraulic

 You have to determine first hand if the switch shall interrupt the

-circuit ( as it would be useful if you run your ignition system over the
+circuit ( as it would be useful if you run your ignition system over

 The appealing version is that in case the oil level drops ( the system

-has a leak ) the sender unit would stop the main engine and damage could
+has a leak ) the sender unit would stop the main engine and damage

-pumping the left over hydraulic oil out the leak..
+your pump is pumping the left over hydraulic oil out the leak..

 Alternative supplier :